 - HSEMD will make loan funds available to local governments for the development or update of local hazard mitigation plans in accordance with current strategies and practices outlined in the SHMP.
-This includes encouraging multi-jurisdictional, countywide and regional (multi-county) plans while excluding the funding of single-jurisdiction plans.
-As noted in the FFY24 STRLF Notice of Funding Opportunity, no more than 10% of a capitalization grant may be used for developing or updating local hazard mitigation plans. - The lowa STRLF will be used to fund local projects to mitigate natural hazards outlined in the SHMP.
-This currently includes the following hazards, in order of priority: - Drought - Tornado/Windstorm
+This includes encouraging multi-jurisdictional, county-wide and regional (multi-county) plans while excluding the funding of single-jurisdiction plans.

+- The lowa STRLF will be used to fund local projects to mitigate natural hazards outlined in the SHMP.
+This currently includes the following hazards, in order of priority:

+- Drought

+- o Tornado/Windstorm

 - Flooding (Flash and Riverine)

 - Severe Winter Storms

 - Hail and Lightning from Thunderstorms

 - Excessive Heat

 - Dam/Levee Failure

-- o Landslide
+- Landslide

-- o Earthquake
+- Earthquake

 - Wildland or Grassland Fire

-- o Sinkholes
+- Sinkholes

 - Expansive soils

-The Iowa SHMP encourages feasible and cost-effective mitigation activities with multiple benefits.
-Considering that climate change is projected to increase the frequency and intensity of multiple natural hazards, including some of Iowa's most destructive and deadly hazards (drought, flooding, excessive heat), hazard mitigation as a facet of climate adaptation is of vital importance.
+The lowa SHMP encourages feasible and cost-effective mitigation activities with multiple benefits.
+Considering that climate change is projected to increase the frequency and intensity of multiple natural hazards, including some of lowa's most destructive and deadly hazards (drought, flooding, excessive heat), hazard mitigation as a facet of climate adaptation is of vital importance.

-Working today to mitigate damage to both natural and man-made assets in Iowa will help preserve quality of life for Iowans today and in the future.
+Working today to mitigate damage to both natural and man-made assets in lowa will help preserve quality of life for lowans today and in the future.
 Natural assets may include river banks, floodplains, wetlands, forests and areas prone to wildfire, and aquifers.
-Protection of these assets can mitigate the impact of natural hazards on Iowans.
+Protection of these assets can mitigate the impact of natural hazards on lowans.